mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/architecture/index.md

 The native Kubernetes cluster supports a set of **addons**.
 Addons use Kubernetes resources to implement specific cluster-level features; because they provide cluster-level features, addons are defined in the `kube-system` namespace.

-Konvoy supplements the native Kubernetes cluster by providing a predefined and pre-configured set of addons.
+DKP supplements the native Kubernetes cluster by providing a predefined and pre-configured set of addons.
-Because this predefined set of addons provides critical features for managing a Kubernetes cluster in a production environment, the default set of addons is identified as Konvoy **platform services** which are a key part of delivering an **opinionated Kubernetes** solution.
+Because this predefined set of addons provides critical features for managing a Kubernetes cluster in a production environment, the default set of addons is identified as DKP **platform services** which are a key part of delivering an **opinionated Kubernetes** solution.
 See [Kubernetes Base Addons Requirements](../addons/requirements) for the full set of Konvoy platform services that are enabled by default.

 ## Related information